clementpiat/TURF/README.md

 ```
 python train_place.py
 ```
-Edit the constants directly in the script.
+Edit the variables directly in the script.
 ```
 date = "2015-01-01_2017-01-01"
 specialite = "PLAT"